ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

   * interface module::

       module B
-        ( module E.F.G as EFG        -- The entire set if E.F.G's names in scope will be available for import via the alias.
+        ( module E.F.G as EFG        -- The entire set if E.F.G's names in scope will be available for import, to be brought into scope under the alias.

-        , module H.I.J as HIJ (hijA) -- Only the specified name will be available for import via the alias.
+        , module H.I.J as HIJ (hijA) -- Only the specified name will be available for import, to be brought into scope under the alias.

         , module C     aliases       -- Re-export of all of the names available through all of the aliases available from C, -- to be made available for import via the respective aliases.